Myocardial infarction: Electrocardiogram

 A 12-lead ECG showing an inferior STEMI due to reduced perfusion through the right coronary artery.
 Elevation of the ST segment can be seen in leads II, III and aVF.

-Electrocardiograms (ECGs) are a series of leads placed on a person's chest that measure electrical activity associated with contraction of the heart muscle.
+An electrocardiogram (ECG) is a recording of the heart's electrical activity, acquired using electrodes placed on the skin.
 The taking of an ECG is an important part of the workup of an AMI, and ECGs are often not just taken once but may be repeated over minutes to hours, or in response to changes in signs or symptoms.

 ECG readouts produce a waveform with different labeled features.
 In addition to a rise in biomarkers, a rise in the ST segment, changes in the shape or flipping of T waves, new Q waves, or a new left bundle branch block can be used to diagnose an AMI.
 In addition, ST elevation can be used to diagnose an ST segment myocardial infarction (STEMI).
-A rise must be new in V2 and V3 ≥2 mm (0,2 mV) for males or ≥1.5 mm (0.15 mV) for females or ≥1 mm (0.1 mV) in two other adjacent chest or limb leads.
+A rise must be new in V2 and V3 ≥2 mm (0.2 mV) for males or ≥1.5 mm (0.15 mV) for females or ≥1 mm (0.1 mV) in two other adjacent chest or limb leads.
 ST elevation is associated with infarction, and may be preceded by changes indicating ischemia, such as ST depression or inversion of the T waves.
 Abnormalities can help differentiate the location of an infarct, based on the leads that are affected by changes.
 Early STEMIs may be preceded by peaked T waves.
 Other ECG abnormalities relating to complications of acute myocardial infarctions may also be evident, such as atrial or ventricular fibrillation.